SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

     display(df)
     ```

-1. The dataframe includes only the data from the **2019.csv** file.
-Modify the code so that the file path uses a \* wildcard to read the sales order data from all of the files in the **orders** folder:
+1. The dataframe currently includes only the data from the **2019.csv** file.
+Modify the code to use a * wildcard in the file path so it reads sales order data from all CSV files in the **orders** folder:

     ```python
     from pyspark.sql.types import *